suzto/StarterCards/samples/video_two/README.md

 *<b>Note:</b> We have a radius feature coming soon that will allow you to add a rounded corner to your image.
 In the meantime if you'd like to do this, please add a 6px radius to the corners.* <br>

+#### 3) Replace the author/company logo
+Replace the mini 16x16px square image.
+If you are creating a new image save it out as a transparent png at 2x size (to ensure good resolution) but keep the 16x16 fixed width in the card.

 <!--- dropdown --->